 CODE OF CONDUCT

-Teams can have a minimum of 1, and maximum of 6 people.
-Teams can be formed prior to the event, though no coding is allowed until the event begins (more below).
+Teams can have a minimum of 2, and maximum of 5 people.
+Teams can be formed prior to the event, but no designing, coding, or making is allowed until the event begins (more below).
+Feel free to research and get inspired, though!

-Judging for projects will take place, with 4 broad areas considered for each project:
+Judging for projects will take place, with the following criteria:

 All hackathon participants own full rights to their work.